Jakob-Peters/Ad-density-calculator/readme.md

 # 🧪 Ad Density Measurement Script

+> Developed by **Jakob Peters @ STEP Network**

 This script helps you **measure the percentage of a web page’s visible area that is taken up by ads** — including standard ad formats (like Google Ad Manager and Prebid) and high-impact formats like **High-Impact skins, topscrolls, midscrolls etc**.

 It scrolls through the page, records how much of each viewport is covered by ads, and reports total usage vs. content.
 This is useful for evaluating **ad clutter**, **user experience**, or compliance with advertising density standards.

+---

+## ⚠️ Limitations & Caveats

+While this script gives a helpful estimation of ad density, please note the following limitations:

+- **Sticky or Floating Ads**: Ads that remain fixed on the screen while scrolling (e.g., anchors, stickies) will be measured **multiple times**, possibly inflating the total ad area.
+- **Overlapping or Large Skins**: Some high-impact formats (like skins or out-of-iframe elements) may **extend outside their iframe/container**, leading to calculated ad area exceeding the actual viewport space.
+- **Viewport Overflow**: In edge cases, total ad area may exceed total scrolled content area, resulting in >100% ad density (e.g., `108% ads vs. -8% content`).
+- **No De-duplication**: The script does **not deduplicate overlapping ads**.
+If multiple ad containers occupy the same space (intentionally or accidentally), the areas will stack.
+- **Assumes Full Scroll Height**: The script scrolls in fixed `window.innerHeight` steps.
+If a sticky element pushes content up/down dynamically, some areas may be skipped or double-counted.
+- **Ad Selectors Are Opinionated**: Only specific ad selector patterns are targeted.
+Custom or non-standard ad setups may be missed.

+---

 ## 🚀 Features

 - ✅ Automatically scrolls the full page
 - ✅ Tracks visible area of **standard ads** and **High-Impact formats**